alihamza1214/nuxt-multiple-fb-pixel-module/README.md

 | init()            | Initialises the pixel                                                                                    | fbq('init', <options.pixelId>) |
 | track(event)           | Sends a track event.
 It's `PageView` by default if the `event` is not defined.                                                                                      | fbq('track', <options.track>)  |
 | query(key, value, parameters) | Call the underlying fbq instance with anything else.
 The `parameters` attribute is optional.                                                      | fbq(key, value, parameters)                |

+## New EventId tracking option added for handling deduplication if you are using server side events (CAPI)

+this.$fb.track("Purchase", params,{eventID: 'purchase.123'});

 ## License